shabin5785/Golang_notes/GO_5.md

-To suppress the ‘‘unused import’’ er ror we would other wise encounter, we must use a renaming import in which the alternat ive name is _, the blank identifier
+To suppress the ‘‘unused import’’ er ror we would other wise encounter, we must use a renaming import in which the alternat ive name is _, the blank identifier **This is known as a blank import**.
+It is most often used to implement a compile-t ime mechanism whereby the main program can enable optional features by blank-importing additional packages.